Budapestby VisitCity Guides

 Location and Transportation

 Lukács Bath sits at Frankel Leó út 25-29 in Budapest's Buda district.
 Multiple public transport options serve the area, with tram lines 17, 19, 41, and N19 stopping directly at 'Szent Lukács Gyógyfürdő' near the entrance.
-Bus lines 9, 26, 109, and 226 also provide access, though some require short walks from nearby stops.
+Bus lines 9, 26, 109, and 226 also give access, though some require short walks from nearby stops.

 Operating Hours and Seasonal Variations